 4 Tbs. butter or olive oil

-In a wok or pan heat the butter or oil.
+In a wok or deep frying pan heat the butter or oil.
 Add the onion, garlic, chili pepper, and cayenne and sauté for a minute.
 (Don’t let it burn!)
 Add the sprouts and stir for another minute or two.
 Add the broth.
 Reduce heat to low and simmer for 2-3 minutes.

 Meanwhile, toast the sesame seeds in a small pan over high heat.
 Remove the beans from the heat.
 Drizzle peanut oil on top, stirring to coat.
 Serve over rice or noodles and sprinkle with sesame seeds.